sourcefuse/arc-saas/services/subscription-service/README.md

 ## Overview

 A Microservice for handling subscription management operations.
 It provides -
-- plan creations and management
+- plan creations and management - plan includes plan tier - silo/pooled
-- Add or Update Plan Items/Services/Resources to Plans
+- Add or Update Plan Items/Services/Resources to Plans - plan items are the offerings to user with in the selected plan
-- Billing Cycle handling
+- Billing Cycle handling - Billing cycle includes start date and end date etc

 ## Installation